TinyCircuits/Thumby-Color-Website/docs/pages/firmware-and-updating/firmware-and-updating.md

 ## Latest Firmware

+<a href="https://color.thumby.us/firmware/firmware_419f556.uf2" target="_blank" alt="Firmware">**Download Latest MicroPython/Engine Firmware**</a> or the system <a href="https://github.com/TinyCircuits/TinyCircuits-Tiny-Game-Engine/tree/419f5564c72fa220030a6865325b82688c88cfb7" target="_blank" alt="Firmware">**files**</a> (December 16, 2024 @ 4:47PM EDT [commit 419f556])

+* Add volume and brightness settings to launcher settings page and add generated settings.txt file
+* Add most of the credits to the launcher credits page
+* Fix default bitmap pixel data format for bitmaps with BI_RGB field (should have been 555, not 565)
+* Add some ability to render 3D `MeshNode`s
+* Fix blank `TextureResource` creation stalling forever because of incorrect types in a fill loop

+### Old Firmware

+???
+Versions

-<a href="https://color.thumby.us/firmware/firmware_7eb1f9f.uf2" target="_blank" alt="Firmware">**Download Latest MicroPython/Engine Firmware**</a> or the system <a href="https://github.com/TinyCircuits/TinyCircuits-Tiny-Game-Engine/tree/7eb1f9f25248f202c9a2cb284b17998327b71da9" target="_blank" alt="Firmware">**files**</a> (November 19, 2024 @ 12:48PM EDT [commit 7eb1f9f])
+    <a href="https://color.thumby.us/firmware/firmware_7eb1f9f.uf2" target="_blank" alt="Firmware">**Download MicroPython/Engine Firmware**</a> or the system <a href="https://github.com/TinyCircuits/TinyCircuits-Tiny-Game-Engine/tree/7eb1f9f25248f202c9a2cb284b17998327b71da9" target="_blank" alt="Firmware">**files**</a> (November 19, 2024 @ 12:48PM EDT [commit 7eb1f9f])

     * Fix bitmaps with `BI_RGB` compression field being interpreted to contain RGB565 instead of RGB555 by default
     * Add rumble to RB and LB button presses in launcher
     * Play intro music/jingle on splash screen if not plugged into a computer
     * Expose `.amplitude` on `AudioChannel` that is automatically set to last sample amplitude (before gain mixing)
     * Expose `.sample_rate` and `.duration` on `WaveSoundResource`
     * Slow down RTC I2C communication speed from 400kHz to 10kHz due to frequent errors and add specific startup routine to clear communication to the RTC IC
     * Fixed default font not rendering correctly due to unset pixel stride

-### Old Firmware

-???
-Versions
+    * Enabled MicroPython deflate module in firmware and on Unix + WebAssembly platforms

+    ---

     <a href="https://color.thumby.us/firmware/firmware_ebd3632.uf2" target="_blank" alt="Firmware">**Download MicroPython/Engine Firmware**</a> or the system <a href="https://github.com/TinyCircuits/TinyCircuits-Tiny-Game-Engine/tree/ebd363223c02b9df89ae6fbd7708d873a6ec1297" target="_blank" alt="Firmware">**files**</a> (October 22, 2024 @ 10:42AM EDT [commit ebd3632])